TheRealAlexV/spotify-yt-dlp-downloader/readme.md

 ## 🛠 Prerequisite for Spotify Export downloads: **Export Your Spotify Data**

+> **NOTE:** You have two options for getting Spotify data into the application:
+> 1. **Official Spotify Data Export** (detailed below)
+> 2. **Exportify** (recommended alternative - no waiting for email)

+### Option 1: Official Spotify Data Export

-Before using Potty for spotify downloads, you need to request your personal Spotify data from Spotify's Privacy page.
+Before using Potty for spotify downloads, you can request your personal Spotify data from Spotify's Privacy page.
 Spotify will provide you with a ZIP file containing several JSON files, including one named YourLibrary.json.

 This YourLibrary.json file contains your saved tracks, albums, and playlists metadata, which Potty can use to generate the track list and manage downloads.